The Escapist (2002 film): Synopsis

 Ron blackmails Mick, who has smuggled stuff in and out of the prison for him over the years, for the keys to the gates of the prison to assist them in their escape.
 Mick begrudgingly cooperates, not without mockingly revealing the reason Vin was in prison with him (Denis believed he was arrested for shoplifting, but for actually brutally murdering his mother).
 Denis and Ron escape and head for the countryside, taking shelter in a caravan belonging to a friend of Ron's.
 Denis returns to his home to confront his sister-in-law Christine (Jodhi May) is now living in his home raising his daughter on her own, Ron seeing this (believing Denis to be John Watt) asks for answers.

 Denis reveals his intentions of killing Ricky Barnes to Ron, who tries to convince Denis to stay away, and turns himself in.
 He is sent to Sullom Voe, where he finds Barnes and threatens him.
 One day, Denis attempts to finally to get his revenge on Barnes, Ricky causes an explosion in the prison and threatens Denis to help him escape, blackmailing him with the lives of his daughter and Christine who are being held at gunpoint by Barnes's son Joey (Phillip Barantini), who was also involved in the robbery that killed Denis's wife.
 Barnes, remembering Denis told him he was a pilot, forces him to fly a Medical plane off the island and back England.

 Back at Denis's home, Ron attempts to speak to Christine but finds Joey holding them hostage.
 He forces his way into the house, but is killed after a tussle with Joey, allowing Christine a chance to escape with the baby.
 Barnes, who was on the phone with Joey the whole time on the plane, believes he doesn't need Denis anymore and attempts to shoot him, but Denis disarms him.
 Denis then turns off the engines and lets the plane glide through the air (taking advantage of his knowledge of planes) and plans to parachute leaving Ricky to die when it crashes, despite Ricky's plea's to let him live and attempting to bribe him with whatever he wants, even admitting that Denis has got him scared, but Denis, who says that Denis died along with his wife that night, leaves with his final words to him being; 'you can't give me what I want'.
 Ricky desperately tries to start the plane up again, but his efforts are futile and he crashes shortly after Denis parachutes into the ocean.
 After Denis lands in the ocean, he contemplates what to do next, admitting he had no idea what to expect, or what to do after Killing Ricky Barnes.
 In the Final line of the film, Denis quotes the saying: 'An eye for an eye, leaves everyone blind'.

-The film ends with Denis sitting outside his home looking over the newspaper clipping off Barnes's incarceration.
+The film ends with Denis sitting outside his home looking over the newspaper clipping off Barnes' incarceration.